RandomHashTags/destiny/README.md

 - [ ] File Middleware
 - [ ] Rate Limit Middleware
 - [ ] Optimal Memory Layout for stored objects
+- [ ] Better handling of clients to unlock more throughput

 ### TODO